wwarthen/CPU280/README.md

 in each of the following directories.
 The build process has depencies, so it is necessary to follow the specified order.
 Some directories also have ReadMe.txt files that provide additional information.

+If your system has more than just the CPU280 board, you **must** update the loader.mac and system.mac files in the SYSTEM directory.
+For example, if you want support for an IDE board, you need to change the "ide" equate from false to true in **both** files.

 To build the firmware and software, run the "Build" command in these directories in the order listed:

 1. **FORMAT:** Creates the format.com program.
 This build utilizes Turbo Pascal and requires manual